U.S. presidential hopeful Warren increases fundraising in third quarter

 President Donald Trump, the likely Republican nominee as he seeks re-election, announced that he and the Republican National Committee (RNC) jointly raised $125 million in the third quarter.

+Warren had held such fundraisers during previous campaigns for the U.S. Senate and jumpstarted her presidential bid with more than $10 million in leftover Senate race money.
+But since, she has relied almost entirely on online donations.

-Warren’s campaign manager, Roger Lau, said the money raised will help fund a digital and television advertising campaign in Iowa, New Hampshire, Nevada and South Carolina.
+Warren’s campaign manager, Roger Lau, said the money raised in the third quarter will help fund a digital and television advertising campaign in Iowa, New Hampshire, Nevada and South Carolina, states that hold the earliest nominating contests in February of 2020.

 “We’re also growing our team in states that will have primaries and caucuses in March,” Lau said in an online post.
 Warren hired the largest staff out the gate, amassing a sizable payroll.

-Warren’s campaign reported she received more than 940,000 donations from over 500,000 different donors, Lau said.
+Warren’s campaign reported she received more than 940,000 donations from over 500,000 different donors.
 Of those, 60% donated for the first time in the third quarter.
+The average donation was $26.

-Reporting by Jason Lange in Washington; Editing by Chizu Nomiyama, Frances Kerry and Tom Brown
+Reporting by Jason Lange in Washington; Editing by Frances Kerry and Bill Berkrot